ty91/yt/api/README.md

 ## Streaming download flow

 1. Start a download with `GET /download/stream?url=<youtube-url>`.
-The response is an SSE stream that emits `log` messages while `yt-dlp` runs and concludes with a `complete` event containing a `token` and `filename`.
+The response is an SSE stream that resolves the final filename up front, reuses an existing cached file when present (and refreshes its timestamp), or runs `yt-dlp` while emitting log lines.
+When complete, it sends the output `filename` located in `api/download/`.
-2. Exchange the token for the audio bytes via `GET /download/{token}`.
-The response is an MP3 file with a `Content-Disposition` header set for the original filename.
+2. Retrieve the MP3 via `GET /download/{filename}`.
+The response streams the file with a `Content-Disposition` header.